 The Altiplano, also called Puna, is a region in west-central South America in the area where the Andes are the widest.
 It is the most extensive area of high plateau on Earth outside Tibet.
 The bulk of the Altiplano lies in Bolivia but its northern parts lie in Peru and its southern parts lie in Chile and Argentina.

 The Alto Mayo Protection Forest is an area of protected forest land in northern Peru.
 This area preserves a portion of the tropical yungas forest in the upper Mayo River basin while protecting soil and water from erosion by deforestation.
 The area is the water supply for populations in the Mayo valley.

-Noted for its rugged and varied topography, Amboró National Park lies within three distinct ecosystems: the foothills of the Andes, the northern Chaco, and the Amazon Basin.
+Noted for its rugged and varied topography, Amboró National Park lies within three distinct ecosystems: foothills of the Andes, northern Chaco and Amazon Basin.
 Nowhere else in the world do three such diverse environments coincide, making Amboró a unique host to a wide range of flora and fauna.

-The Andino Norpatagónica Biosphere Reserve is located in the Argentine provinces of Chubut, Río Negro and Neuquén.
+The Andino Norpatagónica Biosphere Reserve is located in the provinces of Chubut, Río Negro and Neuquén.
 It includes five national parks and numerous protected areas.
-The landscape is mostly mountainous, dominated by the Andes Mountains in the west as well as sub-Andean plains and plateaus in the east.
+The landscape is mostly mountainous, dominated by the Andes in the west with sub-Andean plains and plateaus in the east.

 Canaima National Park is located in southeastern Venezuela, along the border between Guyana and Brazil.
 Partially covered by table mountain formations, the park also includes the Gran Sabana region.
 The sheer cliffs and waterfalls, including Angel Falls, the world's highest, form a spectacular landscape.